microsoft/Medical-Imaging-AI-RSNA-2021-Demo/2.Annotation/README.md

 ![Access Keys](./images/access-keys.png)

 ### Creating a Datastore
 Next, navigate back to the AzureML Studio and select `Datastores` in the menu on the left, then click `New Datastore`.
-This will bring up a prompt, fill out the form and click `Create`.
+This will bring up a prompt, fill out the form (including the account key), and click `Create`.

 ![Create Datastore](./images/create-datastore.jpg)

 ### Creating Dataset
-After creating a Datastore you can create a Dataset which allows fast access to the files for training/testing.
+After creating a Datastore, you can create a Dataset which allows fast access to the files for training/testing.
 Go to `Datasets` from the AzureML Studio menu, then click `Create dataset`, and choose `From datastore` from the dropdown menu.

 ![Create Dataset](./images/create-dataset.jpg)

 Next, in the prompts that appear set the name to `padchest` (or any unique name), and Dataset type to `File` then click `Next`.
-In the next menu, find and select the datastore that you previously created in the search bar and set the path to whereever you saved the files within the blob storage (probably `/`).
+In the following menu, find and select the datastore that you previously created in the search bar and set the path to the path within the blob container where the the files are stored (if you are following the tutorial, this path should be: `/`).
 Finally, Complete the remaining prompts to create the dataset.

 ![Create Dataset](./images/create-dataset-2.jpg)